devaaravmishra/git-commands/README.md

 Businesses using Git can break down communication barriers between teams and keep them focused on doing their best work.
 Plus, Git makes it possible to align experts across a business to collaborate on major projects.

-If you wanna learn more aboutGit/Github visit: https://www.geeksforgeeks.org/git-lets-get-into-it/ or https://stackoverflow.com/questions/315911/git-for-beginners-the-definitive-practical-guide
+If you wanna learn more about Git/Github visit: https://www.geeksforgeeks.org/git-lets-get-into-it/ or https://stackoverflow.com/questions/315911/git-for-beginners-the-definitive-practical-guide